SmeetDhakechaUSC/ASL-Sign-Language-Detection/README.md

 # Files

 - EE541_Final_project_BASELINE_CNN.ipynb contains the code, and model implementation for Baseline CNN model.
 It will generate baseline_cnn-model.pt file that contains the weight for this model.
-- EE541_Final_project_BASELINE_CNN.ipynb contains the code for Dense Neural Network model.
+- EE541_Project_Linear.ipynb contains the code for Dense Neural Network model.
--
+- EE541_Project_ResNet.ipynb contains the code for, and model implementation for The ResNet9 model.